 Fort Kearney: This fort was established to protect travelers on the Oregon Trail.
 Many pioneers stopped here to get supplies and information about the trail ahead.

-know that they had made this part of the journey safely.
+Pioneers or other travelers could leave messages here and hope that friends and family come behind would check and know that they had made this part of the journey safely. |

 I am not a gun person but in the pioneer stories of my relatives, guns were very important to help them survive along the trail.
 It was the way they added meats to their diets which was critical when food stuffs were getting low.
 This particular gun was made for the soldiers.